 Our children are taught in reading sets matched to their ability, whilst allowing the opportunity for all to apply learning once it is embedded using the ‘Starred Step’.

 Interventions are provided for children during school time.
 Fixed interventions are carried out with a specific group of children, following a pre-designed programme such as Letters and Sounds phonics or precision teaching.
 Identified children who need phonics support will work on a 1:1 basis with the Phonics Lead.

 In the classroom, teachers will target specific groups identified in termly pupil progress meetings.
 The aim is to ensure at least good progress is made by all children.
 Additional intervention is provided in year 6 in their lead up to their End of Key Stage 2 assessments.
 All staff provide 1:2 reading sessions for identified pupils in year 6.

 The expectation is that marking and feedback moves learning on.
 This will provide next steps for the children, or provide consolidation/questioning asking them to address misconceptions based on the day’s work.
 Children also receive ongoing verbal feedback during guided group work.

 Our academy monitoring schedule is designed to ensure standards are maintained across academies.
-Formal and informal monitoring (lesson observations/TMVs) incorporate book and planning scrutinises, pupil voice and quality assurance visits.
+Formal and informal monitoring (lesson visits/TMVs) incorporate book and planning scrutinises, pupil voice and quality assurance visits.